tramlinehq/tramline/README.md

 #### Analytics
 Track all the release metadata you need to make informed decisions.
 From frequency and cycle time to build times and review times.
 #### Automations
-Cutting release branches to submitting builds to stores, many things are already automatic and many more to come!
+Cutting release branches to submitting builds to stores, many things are already automatic and many more to come soon!
+[Keep an eye out](https://www.tramline.app/integrations)!

 ## Getting Started ⚙️